Chain-of-Glimpse: Search-Guided Progressive Object-Grounded Reasoning for Video Understanding: Introduction

 Collectively, the main contributions of this paper can be summarized as: \begin{itemize} \item We construct an object-grounded video reasoning formulation (OGVRF) that models video reasoning as a multi-step process over object-level representations.
 This establishes a principled foundation for progressive reasoning, allowing to explicitly ground task-relevant visual evidence across frames while simultaneously mitigating over-reliance on saliency-driven cues. \item We introduce a multi-turn decision policy (MTDP) that formulates multi-step reasoning as a stochastic trajectory optimization problem.
-Through policy optimization with designed grounding-aware reward, MTDP encourages MLLMs to iteratively explore and consolidate high-reward reasoning trajectories, thereby supporting interpretable and self-correcting decisions grounded in object-level evidence over long horizons. \item We conduct extensive experiments on both in-domain and out-of-domain benchmarks, demonstrating consistent and significant performance gains with strong generalization across diverse video reasoning tasks. \end{itemize}
+Through policy optimization with designed grounding-aware reward, MTDP encourages MLLMs to iteratively explore and consolidate high-reward reasoning trajectories, thereby supporting interpretable and self-correcting decisions grounded in object-level evidence over long horizons. \item We conduct extensive experiments across general and grounded video reasoning benchmarks, demonstrating consistent and significant performance gains as well as generalization across diverse video reasoning tasks. \end{itemize}